johnhuang1225/my-learning-record/README.md

 > Believe in yourself, take on your challenges, dig deep within yourself to conquer fears.
 Never let anyone bring you down.
 You got to keep going.

+## Boos

+Lean Enterprise
+Patterns of Enterprise Application Architecture
+Agile Software Development: Principles, Patterns, and Practices The Nature of Technology: What it Is and How it Evolves

 ## Notes